kunny/RxFirebase/README.md

         }
 ```

-You *must* unsubscribe an observable once you're done with listening child events to prevent memory leak.
+You *must* unsubscribe a subscription once you're done with listening child events to prevent memory leak.

 #### Read data once